YSTEMandChess/app.ystemandchess.com/README.md

 - ~~Not Logged In Play Page~~
 - Parent Stat Page

+## Pages to Make in the Future
+- Full Contact page

 ## Future
 Make directions for building and all of the pages + give graphic of program stucture.